CSCfi/rahti-course-2019-exercises/10-inline-bc/readme.md

 The file `scaffolding.yaml` will now contain multiple API objects in a *List* object.

+Deploy the objects in `scaffolding.yaml` if it looks okay: `oc create -f scaffolding.yaml`.

 The container `my-static-home` should be in a crash-loop right now.
 The lines starting with `#RUN ...` in the first Dockerfile should not have be commented out in the first place after all―the correct Dockerfile looks like be: